TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/00Incoming/ChangeTypo3sDefaultLanguage/ChangeTypo3sDefaultLanguage.md

 You successfully changed your TYPO3 site's default content language by editing the language configuration in the Site Management module.
 Your website now uses the new language for all default content.

+> [!IMPORTANT]
-**Important**: Changing the default language updates the language identifier and configuration, but does not automatically translate your existing content.
+> Changing the default language updates the language identifier and configuration, but does not automatically translate your existing content.
 You need to manually translate or update content to match the new default language.

 ## Next steps